 We travel west by coach to the Mekong Delta, a wonder of nature where the enormous Mekong River splits into branches on its way to the South China Sea.
 We travel by boat to get a glimpse of the communities which make their living here, and stop at the floating market of Cai Be, before crossing a lower branch of the Mekong River.
 Later we reach Can Tho, and stay here overnight on the Mekong's banks.

 This morning we visit Cai Rang, one of the world's largest floating markets.
 After time to explore, we transfer to Cao Lanh for our onwards boat journey through the Mekong Delta, and into Cambodia.
 We arrive in Phnom Penh, the country's exciting capital, known as the 'Pearl of Asia', situated at the meeting point for three great rivers - the Mekong, the Tonle Sap and the Bassac.

-On Day 13, we explore Phnom Penh.
+On Day 14, we explore Phnom Penh.
 Despite its chequered recent history, Phnom Penh is a wonderful place, home to a number of ornate golden temples.
 Today's full-day sightseeing tour introduces us to some of the city's main sights.
-We see the Silver Pagoda, the grand Royal Palace, the National Museum and the Russian market.
+We see the Silver Pagoda, the grand Royal Palace, the National Museum and Central Market.
 We later visit the moving Tuol Sleng - a museum dedicated to the history of the Khmer Rouge regime.